priyanka-7877/AI-mini-project/README.md

 # AI-mini-project
-its a mini game 2048 made by  using python
+It's a mini game 2048 made by using python.
+Its a collaboration of four team members.
+We have used turtle and random modules.